TimoGuy/solanine_vulkan/etc/engine_upgrade.md

     - [ ] Toggle wireframe mode.
 (Hook into material system)
         - [ ] Trigger a recook of the material system but now with the pipelines remade to have wireframe set.
         - [ ] Include zprepass in wireframe render, but not shadow map!
-    - [ ] Don't include player object in save.
+    - [x] Don't include player object in saved entity assortment of identities files.
+        > Removed from `hello_hello_world`
-        > Player object location will be handled by the global state.
-(FUTURE)
+        > @FUTURE: Player object location will be handled by the global state.
     - [ ] Lay out simulation objects that are just level testing spawn points and select which one to start playing at when doing level testing
         - EDITORTestLevelSpawnPoint.h/.cpp This name would be good eh!
         - [x] Create the 3d model.
         - [x] They get saved, but their render object is in the builder layer.
     - [ ] When pressing F1 (or whatever key will be for starting/stopping play mode), pop up a menu that has a list of the currently available test spawn points.
 Click on one and the player will be created and spawned at that position.
         - [ ] Press a certain key to reset the player to the position.
     - [x] Disable player being able to be created in palette.

 - [ ] Font cooker
     - [ ] STUFF